J0HNN7G/imu-har/README.md

 DATASET:
   path: ""
   task: 1
+  window_size: 50
+  overlap_size: 0
+  batch_size: 128

 HAR:
-  motion: "config/train/motion.yaml"
+  motion: "config/train/task_1/motion.yaml"
-  dynamic: "config/train/dynamic.yaml"
+  dynamic: "config/train/task_1/dynamic.yaml"
-  static: "config/train/static.yaml"
+  static: "config/train/task_1/static.yaml"
 ```

-3. Run the LOO testing for a given `subject_id`.
+3. Run the LOO testing for a given `subject` ID.
 This means we train the HAR model on the data from all the other subjects, and evaluate on the data from the specified subject.
 ```
-python test.py -c <config_filepath> -s <subject_id> -i <test_odgt_dirpath> -o <checkpoint_dirpath>
+python test.py -c <config_filepath> -s <subject> -i <test_odgt_dirpath> -o <output_dirpath>
 ```

 4. Results are stored at the checkpoint directory.
 By default your directory will be set up as follows: